tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation.rst

    :align: center
    :alt: Stock valuation page depicting the products within a shipment.

-In Odoo, automatic inventory valuation records are also recorded in the *Accounting* app.
+In CoquiAPPs, automatic inventory valuation records are also recorded in the *Accounting* app.
 To access these accounting entries, navigate to :menuselection:`Accounting --> Journal Entries`, and look for inventory valuation entries with the `STJ` prefix in the :guilabel:`Journal` and :guilabel:`Number` columns, respectively.